 Recruiting Users For Testing

 According to Jakob Nielsen, you really only need about five users per test.
 Here’s why:

 The amount of new findings caps out after about five users.
 Spread your recruited test subjects over a multitude of usability tests and spend your time uncovering more insights.

-By slicing up your analytics into smaller pieces, you can take a deep dive into a certain subject and uncover some real truths about your visitors.
+By breaking your CRO research down into smaller pieces, you can take a deep dive into specific subjects and uncover some real truths about your visitors.

-Sure default dashboards are helpful from a quick ‘n dirty overview perspective, but the more you know about a specific area of your audience the more impactful you can tailor your landing page strategies.
+Sure, default dashboards are helpful from a quick ‘n’ dirty overview perspective.
+But the more you know about a specific area of your audience, the more impactful you can make your landing page adjustments.

-Use segmented analytics to uncover findings below the surface.
-You can break down your analytics into subsets based on things like:
+Segmented analytics can uncover interesting findings below the surface.
+But first, you have to break your analytics down into subsets based on things like:

-- Subsets of sessions: sessions originating from specific campaigns, which sessions turned into conversions
+- Session subsets: Sessions originating from specific campaigns, which sessions turned into conversions

 Here’s an example of what conversion segment setup looks like in Google Analytics: